 When it comes to families with younger children, there are probably 3 different categories of holiday accommodation that parents everywhere have probably experienced.
-The first consists of establishments where children certainly are not welcome at all and which are totally geared towards adult guests.
+The first consists of establishments where children certainly are not welcome at all and which are geared towards adult guests.
 Fortunately, such places are fairly easy to identify especially with the help of websites such as Tripadvisor.

 These providers of what are usually described as Family Friendly Holidays are invariably parents themselves and are amply qualified to know what is going to make or break a youngster’s holiday and how to provide parents with as much freedom as possible.

-Some of the most family friendly holiday accommodation is to be found on farms – mainly because they have plenty of room and because farm infrastructure and livestock can provide so much amusement on their own.
-Most farmers and their wives are now just as proficient at laying on top class holiday facilities as they are at rearing cattle or growing corn so visitors needn’t worry about arriving at an amateurish set-up.
+Some of the most family-friendly holiday accommodation is to be found on farms – mainly because they have plenty of room and because farm infrastructure and livestock can provide so much amusement on their own.
+Most farmers and their wives are now just as proficient at laying on top-class holiday facilities as they are at rearing cattle or growing corn so visitors needn’t worry about arriving at an amateurish set-up.

 There is an amazing choice of such farms, particularly in the South West, because so many farmers run holiday accommodation as an important part of their business.
 Most are busy working farms so that children can enjoy such novel experiences as collecting eggs and bringing the cows in for milking.
-Many provide such facilities as indoor and outdoor play areas and secure trails which youngsters can explore.in safety.
+Many provide such facilities as indoor and outdoor play areas and secure trails that youngsters can explore.in safety.
 It is surprising just how many also have luxuries like heated swimming pools.

-Of course, it is an added bonus when the seaside is only a stone’s throw away and this is why, if you can make the extra effort, Cornwall is such a popular destination.
-Because the county is so long and narrow, nowhere is more than a few miles from the coastline which is some 300 miles long so children can enjoy all the fun of the farm together with traditional bucket and spade seaside activities.
+Of course, it is a bonus when the seaside is only a stone’s throw away and this is why, if you can make the extra effort, Cornwall is such a popular destination.
+Because the county is so long and narrow, nowhere is more than a few miles from the coastline which is some 300 miles long so children can enjoy all the fun of the farm together with the traditional bucket and spade seaside activities.